writetohoney/ai-in-public-sector/syllabus.md

 *Tension: Moving quickly to capture AI's benefits versus building the guardrails that earn public trust.*

 *Hands-on workshop: Draft an algorithmic impact assessment or responsible-use memo for a proposed public-sector system.*

 **Governance models.** As you look at responsible-AI practice, see the [governance models catalogue](resources/governance-models.md) for how different institution types actually structure oversight — a centralized authority, a federated model, an ethics board, procurement gating, a sandbox, or radical transparency — and what each optimizes for and costs.

 **Diagnostic — Dimension 7 · Legitimacy.** *Can it change without losing the public trust that makes it worth preserving?* Would your institution survive its current technology decisions being reported accurately?
 Are impact assessments instruments, or paperwork?

 **Recommended Material:**
 - **One national or state responsible-AI guidance document from your own jurisdiction**, read as a working example of how a government translates principles into practice.
-Examples: Canada's [Guide on the use of generative AI](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/responsible-use-ai/guide-use-generative-ai.html); the [UK AI Playbook](https://www.gov.uk/government/publications/ai-playbook-for-the-uk-government); the [US OMB memoranda on AI](https://www.whitehouse.gov/omb/); or the [EU AI Act](https://artificialintelligenceact.eu/).
-Compare what it does and does not actually require.
+Examples span very different philosophies: the [UK AI Playbook](https://www.gov.uk/government/publications/ai-playbook-for-the-uk-government); the [US OMB memoranda on AI](https://www.whitehouse.gov/omb/); the [EU AI Act](https://artificialintelligenceact.eu/); Singapore's [Model AI Governance Framework](https://aiverifyfoundation.sg/) (a pro-innovation, soft-law approach); or Taiwan's AI Basic Act.
+Compare what each actually requires versus merely encourages.
 - [The Ethics of Algorithms: Key Problems and Solutions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3662302) (2021) — Tsamados et al.
 ---